 In any case, you need to secure further leave to remain before your current leave expires.
 You otherwise risk overstaying, which can detrimentally impact future immigration applications.

-Tier 2 visa extension processing time
+Visa extension processing time

 The visa extension processing time is generally around eight weeks, but this will depend on Home Office caseload and the quality of the submission.
 If the Home Office has any queries or requests further information, this will delay processing.
+Priority processing may also be available to fast-track a decision for a fee.

 Changing role or sponsor